tapptitude/TTInputVisibilityController/README.md

 _Manually_

-Add the TTInputVisibilityController.swift file to your project.
+Add the contents of TTInputVisibilityController files to your project.

 ## Usage